hashgraph/hedera-local-node/README.md

         options:
             --d or --detached for starting in detached mode.
-            --h or --host to override the default host. stop - Stops the local hedera network and delete all the existing data. restart - Restart the local hedera network. generate-accounts <n> - Generates N accounts, default 10.
+            --h or --host to override the default host.
+            --n or --network to override the default configuration.
+Defaults to mainnet. stop - Stops the local hedera network and delete all the existing data. restart - Restart the local hedera network. generate-accounts <n> - Generates N accounts, default 10.